 Everything starts with a story.
 Not all of them are good ones.

 Everything starts with a story.
 Disagree?
 If so, ask yourself what you’re thinking right now.
 Looking for exceptions to the rule?
-Absolutes, after all, are meant to be challenged.
-Never say never.
 Ironically, even this thought process is you, telling yourself a story.
 The voice in your head tells you stories all day long, like it or not.

 Everything starts with a story.
 Not all of them are good ones.